 Costa Edutainment SpA

-The Genoa Aquarium has the richest display of aquatic biodiversity in Europe.
+The Acquario di Genova has the richest display of aquatic biodiversity in Europe.

-Over 70 environments and about 12,000 specimens of 600 species, from all the oceans of the world.
-From rare specimens such as manatees, the mythical sirens, to dolphins; from penguins to sharks.
-Jellyfish, seals and colourful tropical fish.
+Over 70 environments and around 12,000 specimens of 600 species from all the world’s seas.
+From rare ones such as manatees, the mythical mermaids, to dolphins; from penguins to sharks.
+And then jellyfish, seals and colourful tropical fish.

-The prestigious project tempted many, but our specific experience in large aquariums was preferred, as had been demonstrated by the design of the electrical and air conditioning and water systems for the D. Cestoni Aquarium in Livorno
+The prestigious assignment appealed to many, but our specific experience in large aquariums, proven by the design of the electrical, air conditioning and water systems of the D. Cestoni Aquarium in Livorno, was preferred.

-Now, thanks to Planex and its designs for electrical and air conditioning and heating systems, when you enter the Cetacean Pavilion, your breath stops for a moment and your heart starts beating fast.
+Now, thanks in part to Planex and its design of the electrical installations and air-conditioning and refrigeration systems, when you enter the Cetacean Pavilion your breath stops for a moment and your heart begins to beat faster.

-The four open-air tanks host a social group of coastal bottlenose dolphins.
+The four open-air tanks house a social nucleus of bottlenose dolphins, the coastal dolphins.

-An extraordinary window on the Cetacean Sanctuary, the largest protected marine area in the Mediterranean, which allows you to observe the dolphins up close thanks to a 24-metre glass wall and a striking underwater tunnel of about 15 metres length.
+An extraordinary window on the Cetacean Sanctuary, the largest Marine Protected Area in the Mediterranean Sea, which allows you to observe the dolphins up close thanks to a 24-metre-long glass wall and an impressive 15-metre-long underwater tunnel.

 Location: Ponte degli Spinola – Genoa

-Features: The new structure is located between the ship Italia and the main body, and is 23 metres high (like a seven-storey building), for the most part immersed in water, 94 metres long, 30 metres wide and houses four tanks with a total of 4800 cubic metres of water.
+Features: The new structure is located between the Nave Italia and the main body and is a total of 23 metres high (like a seven-storey building) most of which is immersed in water, 94 metres long, 30 metres wide and houses four tanks with a total volume of 4800 cubic metres of water.